unfoldingWord-dev/translationStudio-Info/docs/ChoosingWhatToTranslate.rst

 Open Bible Stories
 ^^^^^^^^^^^^^^^^^^

 Though Open Bible Stories was not assessed according to this rating system, it should fall under Difficulty Level 1.
-We recommend that you begin by translating Open Bible Stories.
 There are many good reasons to start by translating Open Bible Stories:

 * Open Bible Stories was designed to be easily translated.
   *	It is largely narrative.